0xhankoc/awsm/README.md

-Absolutely, you can directly copy and paste the following markdown for your `README.md`:

 # AWSM: AWS CLI Helper Tool

 AWSM is a command-line helper tool designed to streamline routine AWS tasks like syncing local files with an EC2 instance or an S3 bucket, and establishing SSH connections with EC2 instances.